International Ranger Federation (IRF)

 The IRF is a non-profit organization with a membership of 63 ranger associations, from 46 countries spread across six continents.
 The role of the IRF is to empower rangers by supporting them to develop, establish and maintain national or state-level ranger organizations; to provide a forum for information and learning on best practice; and to promote and enable technology transfer from countries in which protected area management enjoys broad public and state support, to countries in which protected area management is less well supported.

-The IRF produces a Newsletter for its members – go to the news section of the IRF website to get a feel for some of things that ranger services are achieving, and the challenges that they face.
+The IRF produces a Newsletter for its members and you can go to the news section of the IRF website to get a feel for some of things that ranger services are achieving, and the challenges that they face.

 The IRF also promotes the annual World Ranger Day on 31st July each year.
 This day provides an opportunity to celebrate ranger achievements across the world, and also encourages us to remember Rangers who have lost their lives, or been injured, in the line of duty.
 It’s also an opportunity to raise some much needed funds, either for the IRF or the Thin Green Line Foundation (TGLF), a charitable organization that supports rangers and their families.